openstack-archive/networking-onos/README.rst

 Welcome!
 ========

-This is the external, decomposed plugin library for the Open Networking Operating System ML2 MechanismDriver.
-This is the backend code which handles communication with Open Networking Operating (ONOS).
+This repository contains the code which makes the interaction between Open Networking Operating System (ONOS) and Openstack Neutron possible.

 External Resources:
 ===================